South San Mateo County

 Urgent Call for Volunteers!

-Our League is looking for volunteers in the following areas.
+Our League is looking for volunteers in IT Support, Audio Visual, and LWV 100th Anniversary planning.
 These are back-up /apprentice type positions where you would be learning and shadowing for a time.
 These positions do not have set time frames for service.

 LWV Wins Redistricting Litigation in Battleground States